WebAssembly/spec/ml-proto/TestingTodo.md

  - ~~test for loading and storing NaNs~~

 Validation errors:
- - load/store or variables with type void/bool/funcptr/etc.
- - sign-extend load from int64 to int32 etc.
+ - ~~sign-extend load from int64 to int32 etc.~~
- - fp-promote load and fp-demote store
+ - ~~fp-promote load and fp-demote store~~
- - alignment greater than the size of a load or store
+ - alignment greater than the size of a load or store (https://github.com/WebAssembly/spec/issues/302)

 SIMD (post-MVP):
  - test that SIMD insert/extract don't canonicalize NaNs